ngaut/stackvm/spec.md

   - When performing multiple Vector Search operations, limit them to batches of three.
 After every three `vector_search` calls, use an LLM generation tool to summarize the aggregated results.
 This approach helps prevent exceeding the LLM's token window limit, reducing the likelihood of errors related to token overflow.
   - Before including content obtained from vector_search in the final_answer, ensure that you have processed it through an LLM generation tool.
 Use the LLM to summarize, translate (if necessary), and combine the search results into a cohesive, single-language narrative.
 Avoid directly placing any raw vector search output (such as arrays or multiple fragmented chunks) into the final answer.
 This approach guarantees that the final answer is coherent, consistent, and well-structured.

-- **Best Practices for LLM Generation with References**:

-  -	When to Include References: Only for text responses, include source_uri links if (and only if) specific source data retrieved from the vector search results is referenced in the final answer.
-    - While summarizing results, ensure that citations (source_uri) from the relevant vector search documents are carried over to the summary.
-    - Map each claim or insight in the final answer to its corresponding source_uri, ensuring traceability.
-  - Include Citations from Sub-summaries: When combining multiple summaries, extract citations from the provided context (e.g., ${architecture_summary}, ${scalability_summary}) and map them to the claims in the final answer.
-	- Formatting References: Use clear formats like [Reference Title](Reference Link) to enable direct indexing.
-	- Relevance and Clarity: Include only critical references that directly support the answer.
-Avoid overloading responses.

 ## 8. Common Errors

 **Case 1: Querying Specific Runtime/Environment Information**